Brandon Lowe Player Props: Rays vs. Nationals

-Brandon Lowe -- 0-for-5 in his last game -- will be in action for the Tampa Bay Rays versus the Washington Nationals, with Chad Kuhl on the hill, on April 4 at 7:05 PM ET.
+On Wednesday, Brandon Lowe (on the back of going 1-for-5) and the Tampa Bay Rays face the Washington Nationals, whose starting pitcher will be Patrick Corbin.
+First pitch is at 1:05 PM ET.

-He had a hitless performance in his previous game (0-for-5) against the Nationals.
+He had a one-hit showing in his most recent game (1-for-5) against the Nationals.

 Brandon Lowe Game Info & Props vs. the Nationals